NSCoder/Joybox-Documentation/documentation/tile-layer/index.markdown

 categories: documentation
 ---

-The TileLayer class represents a single tile layer of the Tiled Map (TMX), the instance of this class will be automatically created when the TileMap class loads the map file.
-For access a particular instance, see: [TileMap documentation page](../tile-map).
+The TileLayer class represents a single tile layer of the Tiled Map (TMX).
+The instance of this class will be automatically created when the TileMap class loads the map file.
+To access a particular instance, see: [TileMap documentation page](../tile-map).

-[warning The TileLayer class cannot be instantiated by itself, is required to be created using the TileMap class.]
+[warning The TileLayer class cannot be instantiated by itself, it is required to be created using the TileMap class.]

 [warning In order to use this class is required to include Joybox::TMX.]